getnikola/nikola/README.rst

 What Can Nikola Do?
 -------------------

-It has many features, but here are some of the nicer ones:
+Nikola has many exceptional features.
+Some of its most outstanding features include:

 * `Blogs, with tags, feeds, archives, comments, etc.`__
 * `Themable`_